JD-Master of Public Health Program

 “By the time I graduated,” he said, “I had five different job offers.”

 Associate at Reed Smith, Washington, D.C.

-Cate David credits Drexel’s joint JD-MPH curriculum with giving her knowledge tailor-made for the work she does in Reed Smith’s Life Sciences Health Industry Group.
+Cate David credits Drexel’s JD-MPH curriculum with giving her knowledge tailor-made for the work she does in Reed Smith’s Life Sciences Health Industry Group.

 Professor Robert Field, the program director, infused the program with insights he garnered over decades of experience in law, public health and health care financing and policy, David said.

 “His time in practice really shaped this curriculum,” David said.